Calculate Home Business Tax Deductions in Canada

 35/168 hours x $1,100 = $229.17 - Your total home based business tax deduction

 When it comes to income tax, every deduction helps.
-If you run a home business and meet the CRA's definition of business-use-of-home, be sure to claim the home-based business tax deduction on your income tax return.
+Whether you do your own taxes or send them to an accountant, as a home business owner, you should be well-informed of what business expenses can be deducted from your income tax.
+Look into whether you meet the CRA's definition of business-use-of-home to claim the home-based business tax deduction on your income tax return.